-Internet Access - Students may access the Internet, but access to email is not provided.
-Board Policy 6800 Internet Safety and Acceptable Use is included in the Appendix.
+Internet Access - Board Policy 6800 Internet Safety and Acceptable Use is included in the Appendix.

 Anti-discrimination, Anti-harassment, and Anti-retaliation and Notice of Nondiscrimination

 See Appendix for Board Policy 5401 Anti-discrimination, Anti-harassment, and Anti-retaliation and the associated Notice of Nondiscrimination.